ngleadall/train_malta_nanopore/README.md

 # Instructors

-  - Alba Sanchis-Juan
+  * Alba Sanchis-Juan
-  - Nick Gleadall
+  * Nick Gleadall

 # Aims

-  -Overall: How to take Oxford Nanopore (ON) data from raw signal to called variants
+  Overall: How to take Oxford Nanopore (ON) data from raw signal to called variants

+  In this part of the session:
+    *Learn about data format
+    *Basecalling
+    *Basic sequence QC